 As the winter is closing in and the hunting season is upon us.
-A lot of us are on the market to buy a new pair of hunting boots.
+A lot of us are on the market to buy a new pair of Best Insulated Hunting Boots.

 Insulated boots are good for snow hunting.
 If you live in a cold area where it snows often, even if you don’t hunt.
 Insulated boots are a good thing to have in stock.